Powerlearnproject/se-day1-assignment-StephenKuria/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the process of designing, developing, testing, and maintaining software applications using structured principles, methodologies, and best practices. security- Helps in implementing protection practice like authentication, authorization and encryption to secure users information.
+ Flexibility- it helps to optimize developer workflow while maintaining high quality standards.
+ Reliability-Software engeneering ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
+ Building High-Quality Software-Software engineering ensures that applications are functional, scalable, secure, and efficient.

 Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope Analysis- Analyzing the final user specification design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.